Essential Service payments

 Pharmacy contractors also receive an expensive prescription fee equivalent to 2% of the net ingredient cost of items dispensed that cost over £100.

 In 2005, the urgent (out of hours) additional fee was removed from the national arrangements.
-Out of hours arrangements are now commissioned locally by local NHS England teams (of NHS England) to meet local need.
+Out of hours arrangements are now commissioned locally by local NHS England teams (of NHS England and NHS Improvement (NHSE&I)) to meet local need.
 Information on any locally agreed arrangements in your area is available from the local NHS England team or your LPC.

 From 1st October 2005, pharmacies were required to have minimum dispensing support levels in order to receive the full Practice Payment.
 Reduced levels of payment applied where pharmacists did not regularly employ the specified level of support.
 The requirements were set out in Part VIA of the Drug Tariff.
 There were no changes to the required staffing levels up to December 2016.